groupme-js/GroupMeCommunityDocs/push.md

 ## Subscribing to the `/user/:user_id` channel

 By far the simplest option for establishing a websocket connection is to use a Faye library to handle the boilerplate and manage connections for you.
-Here's how you'd do it in node.js using both the `faye`, and `axios` npm packages:
+Here's how you'd do it in Node.js using both the `faye` and `axios` npm packages:

 ```
 npm i faye axios